 Net income derived from prohibited transactions is subject to a 100% tax.
 The term "prohibited transactions" generally includes a sale or other disposition of property (other than foreclosure property) that is held primarily for sale to customers in the ordinary course of a trade or business.
 Whether property is held "primarily for sale to customers in the ordinary course of a trade or business" depends on the specific facts and circumstances.
 The Code provides a safe harbor pursuant to which sales of properties held for at least two years and meeting certain additional requirements will not be treated as prohibited transactions, but compliance with the safe harbor may not always be practical.
 We have conducted and intend to continue to conduct our operations so that no asset that we own (or are treated as owning) will be treated as, or as having been, held as inventory or for sale to customers and that a sale of any such asset will not be treated as having been in the ordinary course of our business.
-We intend to hold our properties for investment with a view to long-term appreciation, to engage in the business of owning and operating properties and to make sales of properties that are consistent with our investment objectives, however, no assurance can be given that any particular property in which we hold a direct or indirect interest will not be treated as property held for sale to customers, or that the safe-harbor provisions will apply.
+We intend to hold our properties for investment with a view to long-term appreciation, to engage in the business of owning and operating property in which we hold a direct or indirect interest will not be treated as property held for sale to customers, or that the safe-harbor provisions will apply.
 The 100% tax will not apply to gains from the sale of property held through a TRS or other taxable corporation, although such income will be subject to U.S. federal income tax at regular corporate income tax rates.
-The potential application of the prohibited transactions tax could cause us to forego potential dispositions or other opportunities through a TRS, which would generally result in corporate income taxes being incurred.
+The potential application of the prohibited transactions tax could cause us to forego potential dispositions or other opportunities that might otherwise be attractive to us (such as developing property for sale), or to undertake such dispositions or other opportunities that might otherwise be attractive to us (such as developing property for sale), or to undertake such dispositions or other opportunities through a TRS, which would generally result in corporate income taxes being incurred.